ahmedCoder12424/cse15l-lab-reports/LabReport3.md

-## 3. -c - count number of matching lines in input file.
+## 3. -c

+This option counts number of matching lines in input file.
 This is helpful for easily seeing how many matches each file contains.

 ### Example #1